shiftx/faunadb-fql-lib/README.md

 #### Merged with faunadb-js query

-You can import query from faunadb-fql-lib and the functions will be merged with all of Faunas built-in functions.
+You can import `query` from faunadb-fql-lib and the functions will be merged with all of Faunas built-in functions.
+If there is ever a naming conflict in an updated version of faunadb-js then this will throw an error.

 ```
 import { query as q } from "faunadb-fql-lib"